Cyber South 2020 Summit Comes to Mississippi College

 Last year’s event attracted 300 attendees to MC and about the same number are expected for the latest edition.
 The sessions open at 8 a.m. that Thursday.

-An MC computer science professor and Faculty Council president Melissa Wiggins is getting the message out.
+An MC computer science professor and Faculty Senate president Melissa Wiggins is getting the message out.
 The conference coordinator, she believes the third annual summit will be the best one yet.

 Cybersecurity topics are as fresh as today’s headlines.
 “It is very hot button,” says Bill Cranford, MC’s chief information officer.